 -Durability tests (20% weighting)

 We tested these tool sets head-to-head, but not just against one another.
 We also compared them to our family favorites, like a Stanley hammer that's been around for nearly 40 years and Channellock pliers of approximately the same vintage.
 Our testers systematically tested every tool included in each set for several weeks.
 We rotated through the hammers, knocking nails in and prying them back out.
 Then we pulled more out with the pliers and worked on wire projects with the needle-nose options.
 We tackled rusty old bolts with the wrenches and ratchets and stripped old wires with the wire strippers.
 We ran battery life and charging time tests on the cordless drills and compared each kit's tool selection to determine their overall quality.
-Then we looked at their costs to compare value.
+We removed ski bindings with ratchets and then tightened truck toppers and bicycle bolts with various wrenches.
+Then we looked at toolset costs to compare value.